 Public Servant Reportedly Made Over GH¢427 Million in Unearned Salaries in Less Than 3 Years

-• Senior civil servant Frank Oliver Kpodo accused of pocketing GH¢427 million in unearned salaries
+• Ghanaian senior civil servant Frank Oliver Kpodo has been accused of pocketing GH¢427 million in unearned salaries

-• Over 6,000 government employees received GH¢800 million in unearned salaries, with Kpodo taking more than half
+• Over 6,000 government employees received GH¢800 million in undue pay, with Kpodo reportedly benefiting the most

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-A new investigative report from The Fourth Estate has flagged a senior civil servant at the Ministry of Defence who received over GH¢427 million in unearned salaries over 29 months.
+A new investigative report from The Fourth Estate has flagged a senior civil servant at the Ghanaian Ministry of Defence who allegedly received over GH¢427 million in unearned salaries over 29 months.

-This meant the employee, Frank Oliver Kpodo, who was the Director of Procurement at the Ministry of Defence, was making an average of more than GH¢14 million per month between 2023 and 2025.
+This meant the employee, Frank Oliver Kpodo, who was the Director of Procurement at the Ministry, was claimed to be making an average of more than GH¢14 million per month between 2023 and 2025.

 Read also